 The thoroughness of the annotations makes this volume an essential tool for museum curators and conservators, librarians, connoisseurs, buyers and dealers; artists and crafts persons, collectors, designers, registrars and anyone with an interest in visual history.

-She has utilized three scholar residency awards to conduct intellectual research on the parts or vocabularies for handcrafted domestic and decorative objects.
+She utilized three scholar residency awards to conduct intellectual research on the parts or vocabularies for handcrafted domestic and decorative objects.
 In 2001 she conducted research while a research fellow at the Winterthur Library and Archives, in 2007 she continued research while a fellow at the Getty Conservation Institute, and in 2015 she added research as a fellow at ICCROM in Rome.
-She has maintained an ongoing effort to continue to add to and update her notes through existing glossaries in art history and decorative arts, craft manufacture guides, interviews with specialists, and conservation reference materials.

 Gerry Wagner Crouse has worked in illustration and graphic media for over 20 years.
 She has extensive experience and training with scientific line-drawing illustration as well as 3D animation graphics.

-She has worked for the Carnegie Museum of Natural History and Buhl Planetarium, Houston Museum of Natural History Science Planetarium, Louisiana Art and Science Museum, and National Geographic Television.
+Her graphic artworks have been utilized by Carnegie Museum of Natural History and Buhl Planetarium, Houston Museum of Natural History Science Planetarium, Louisiana Art and Science Museum, and National Geographic Television.
 Currently, she works by contract with museums, tribal communities, contract resource management firms, planetariums, and educational agencies.
-Her work examples include: NASA MMS Mission Outreach, 2015 Houston Museum of Natural History; Construction of Pueblo Grande, 2017 Paleowest Archaeology; Artifact Documentation for Repatriation, 2017 – present, Gila River Indian Community.

 Table of Contents